BladeRunnerJS/brjs-site/_includes/docs/concepts/blade_overview.md

 A **blade** is a module that encapsulates all the required resources – JavaScript, HTML, CSS, XML, images, etc – to implement a particular high level feature.
 For example, a blade might implement a map UI, a chat window, a charting module or an alerting mechanism.
 A blade usually (but not always) corresponds to a particular area of the display.

+Blades can be run in isolation during development in a [Workbench](/docs/concepts/workbenches), making them easy to develop, debug and test.
+Inter-blade communication is achieved via an event-hub.